Alipsa/mdr/README.md

 \`\`\`{r echo=TRUE, include=FALSE}

 Note that if you set eval to FALSE, the 'include' parameter is ignored.
-Setting include to TRUE makes no sense and will just be ignored as it has no meaning.
+Setting include to TRUE makes no sense in that case and will just be ignored as it has no meaning.

 [Here is an example](https://github.com/perNyfelt/mdr2html/blob/main/src/test/resources/research.mdr) of a mdr report.